-In this instance work is set for the pupil and parents/carers are given the responsibility to supervise the pupil to work at home for the first 5 days of the exclusion (for exclusions longer than 5 days an alternative centre will be sought for the pupil to attend where possible).

-At the end of the period of exclusion, parents meet with a member of the SLT, where appropriate, and the pupil's Pastoral Year Lead.
+- 11.2.1In this instance work is set via Google Classroom, for the pupil and parents/carers are given the responsibility to supervise the pupil to work at home for the first 5 days of the suspension (for suspensions longer than 5 days an alternative centre will be sought for the pupil to attend where possible). - 11.2.2At the end of the period of suspension, parents meet with a member of the SLT, where appropriate, and the pupil's Pastoral Year Lead.
 On return to school, the pupils' reintegration will be monitored by the Pastoral Year Team.

-Permanent Exclusion
+11.3 Permanent Exclusion

-The decision to permanently exclude a pupil will be taken in response to:
+11.3.1The decision to permanently exclude a pupil will be taken in response to: